laro/Cilia/README.md

               ```
         - Like abbreviated function templates in C++ 20, only without `auto`.
     - _Explicit_ function templates for cases where a common type is required.
-        - The template parameters (`<...>`) are defined after the function name, so that the definition is as similar as possible to the function call.
+        - The template parameters (`<...>`) are given after the function name, so that the function definition is similar to the function call.
           ```
           func add<Number T>(T x, y) -> T {
                return x + y
           }
           ```
-    - For extension function templates it is necessary to know the _type_-specific template parameter(s) even before we write the function name, where the function-specific template parameters are defined.
+    - For extension function templates it is necessary to know the _type_-specific template parameter(s) even before we write the function name, where the function-specific template parameters are given.
       Therefore we write
         - `func<type T, Int N> T[N]::size() -> Int { return N }`
         - `func<type T, Int N> T[N]::convertTo<type TOut>() -> TOut[N] { ... }`